 The American Monument at The Oa was erected in memory of the more than 600 American troops who died when their troopships sank off Islay in separate incidents in 1918.
 There is an RSPB reserve at the Mull of Oa with a circular walk including the American Monument.
 You can apparently see choughs and peregrines here.
 However it was pouring with rain, so I took the direct route, found the geocache and beat a hasty retreat to the car.

 There is another RSPB reserve at Loch Gruinart where hen harriers, corncrakes and wading birds can be seen.
-Needless to say I didn't see any of these but I did enjoy the meandering walk through a small area of woodland.
+Needless to say I didn't see any of these during my 2012 visit, but I did enjoy the meandering walk through a small area of woodland.
+By 2025 I had developed an interest in bird watching and brought my binoculars with me.
+I was pleased to see both male and female hen harriers, a pair of choughs, whinchats, a common sandpiper, black guillemots and a solitary corncrake at various places around the island.

 Museum of Islay Life, Port Charlotte